alanmitchell/bmon/docs/source/sensor-alerts.rst

 .. image:: /_static/main_scr_config_sensor.png

 Next, you need to find the Sensor that you want to configure an Alert condition for.
-Remmber that you can Filter sensors by Building by using the Filter box at the right hand side of the screen.
+Remember that you can Filter sensors by Building by using the Filter box at the right hand side of the screen.
 Once you locate the Sensor, click it to bring up its Edit screen.

-The Alert Condition section is at the bottom of the Sensor edit screen, as shown in the screenshot below:
+The Alert Conditions section is at the bottom of the Sensor edit screen, as shown in the screenshot below:

 .. image:: /_static/add_alert_condx.png

-After clicking the link to add an Alert condition, the screen below appears to allow for configuration of the Alert.
-For the screenshot below, the inputs have already been filled in but will be described
+After clicking the link to ``Add another Alert condition``, you are taken to the ``Alert conditions`` page as seen below, to allow for configuration of the Alert.
+In the screenshot below, the inputs have already been filled in but will be described
 next:

 .. image:: /_static/alert_edit.png